Online games go local for Southeast Asia's booming market

-SINGAPORE (Reuters) - It was while hunting for monsters in a virtual cave that Bend Henmoko Madio met his community and realized why companies are adapting online video games to suit the different languages, tastes and mobile devices in Southeast Asia.
+SINGAPORE, Feb 10 (Reuters) - It was while hunting for monsters in a virtual cave that Bend Henmoko Madio met his community and realised why companies are adapting online video games to suit the different languages, tastes and mobile devices in Southeast Asia.

-Text translation, dialogue dubbing and character outfits are among the most common tweaks in the “localization” work by firms wanting to capitalize on the region’s booming game market and keep players loyal.
+Text translation, dialogue dubbing and character outfits are among the most common tweaks in the “localisation” work by firms wanting to capitalise on the region’s booming game market and keep players loyal.

-“The growth has been quite staggering,” said David Ng, chief executive of Singapore-based gaming company Gumi Asia Pte Ltd. “That is what’s fuelling the localization business because more and more people are starting to realize it’s worthwhile.”
+“The growth has been quite staggering,” said David Ng, chief executive of Singapore-based gaming company Gumi Asia Pte Ltd. “That is what’s fuelling the localisation business because more and more people are starting to realise it’s worthwhile.”

-Gumi Asia, a unit of Japan’s Gumi Inc, creates in-house games and also publishes those of its parent, with teams working on localization for Southeast Asia.
+Gumi Asia, a unit of Japan’s Gumi Inc, creates in-house games and also publishes those of its parent, with teams working on localisation for Southeast Asia.

 In Puzzle Trooper, a game originally intended for western players, a character resembling the wrestler Hulk Hogan got some manga makeovers.